danieldgtal/danni-portfolio-nunjucks/README.md

-# Severless portfolio website deployment using vercel and nunjucks
+# Severless personal portfolio website deployment using vercel and nunjucks; This is steadily being updated as i grow my skillsets